Eniola-Hannah/Eniola-Hannah/README.md

 ✨ I love collaborating on projects that:
 - Merge tech with impact
 - Explore AI/ML, data storytelling, or real-world problem solving
-- Involve mentorship, teaching, or community building If you have something exciting in mind — let’s build it together!
+- Involve mentorship, teaching, or community building.

+If you have something exciting in mind — let’s build it together!

 ---